Vaping: Dangerous Health Concerns

 Vapes work by heating a mixture of liquid solvents, usually containing nicotine, which is inhaled.
 When exhaled, a vapor is released that evaporates very quickly leaving no odor or trace of someone using a vape.
 The liquids contain up to 50 mg of nicotine and is not regulated by the FDA.
 They are also flavored with substances like glycerol and many others that are unknown.
 Many vape device ingredients are not listed on the products.

 On top of the highly addicting aspect of vaping, these devices also harbor bacteria.
 Harvard researchers tested cartridges and found evidence of bacterial contamination in nearly a quarter of the products tested and fungal contamination in more than 80%.

 The appeal of vaping for youth includes a wide variety of flavors (fruits, mints and candies), high concentrations of nicotine, and the devices are easy to conceal due to lack of odor coupled with the small size.
 Among these devices, Juul is a popular brand name, but the vaping device market is vast and filled with “build your own” types of devices.
 The CDC recently released a warning for people not to use vaping ingredients bought on the street and to stop modifying e-cigarette devices, in an effort to curb the vaping-related lung sicknesses.
 Youth, pregnant women and adults not currently using tobacco products are urged not to start use of vaping products.
 Those with marijuana use disorder are encouraged to seek treatment by a health care provider to stop.
 Persons experiencing symptoms after using vaping products should see a healthcare provider.

 The use of vaping in Mississippi is accelerating rapidly.
 The risk of moving to traditional tobacco use also increases for those who vape.

-To learn more about the dangers of vaping, visit the CDC website.
+To learn more about the dangerous of vaping, visit the CDC website.